decred/dcrwallet/rpc/documentation/api.md

 The `ImportScript` method imports a script into the wallet.
 A rescan may optionally be started to search for transactions involving the script, either as an output or in a P2SH input.
+If the script deals with transactions before the wallet birthday, if set, a rescan must be performed to download missing cfilters.

 **Request:** `ImportScriptRequest`